UoB-COMSM0166/2025-group-15/README.md

 ## Introduction

 Our game, Crazy Delivery, builds on the classic mechanics of Frogger—players weave through busy traffic, timing their every move to survive.
-But unlike traditional arcade titles, you’re not just crossing a road—you’re on a mission to deliver.
+But unlike traditional arcade titles, you're not just crossing a road—you're on a mission to deliver.

 As a delivery runner, your goal is to carry cargo safely across chaotic, fast-moving roads.
 Every package comes with weight, and that weight directly affects your speed.
-Carry something light for a quick escape, or haul heavier loads for bigger rewards—it’s a constant trade-off between risk and payoff.
+Carry something light for a quick escape, or haul heavier loads for bigger rewards—it's a constant trade-off between risk and payoff.

 To keep each run fresh, we implemented a dynamic traffic system that generates varied vehicle patterns and pacing.
 Each level is set in a different visual scene, accompanied by music that matches the atmosphere—adding an almost rhythmic tension to the crossing.
 What looks like a simple arcade game quickly turns into a challenge of split-second decisions, timing, and planning.